Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 Her implementation of `handleSubmit` works like this:

 1. She uses the passed in `event` object and calls `event.preventDefault()`.
-This prevents the unwanted default behavior of HTML forms.
+This lets the browser know that the event has been handled, preventing the unwanted default behavior of HTML forms.
-1. She invokes the `onStudentAdd` function, which was passed in as part of the `props`, with `props.onStudentAdd()`.
+1. She invokes the function that was passed in the `onStudentAdd` part of the `props` as `props.onStudentAdd()`.
 This prop was passed in by `App`, and holds a reference to `App`'s `addStudentData` function.
+She thinks of `onStudentAdd` as the way the form tells anyone who's interested that it has new student data available.
+This is the form control's main responsibility: to notify anyone who's interested when it has new student data ready to be used.
-1. She knows that `props.onStudentAdd` (really, `App`'s `addStudentData` function) receives an object, `newStudent`.
+1. She knows that `props.onStudentAdd` (again, a reference to `App`'s `addStudentData` function) receives an object, `newStudent`.
 She knows that this object should have the keys `nameData` and `emailData`.
 She passes in an object literal, where the keys are `nameData` and `emailData`, with the values read from the `formFields` state.
 1. She resets the form by updating the members of `formFields` to empty strings.
+Since the form inputs read their values from that state, when the component re-renders, the form inputs will be empty.

 ### !callout-danger